Financial Aid FAQs

 The Financial Aid Office works with students to identify potential sources of financial assistance including scholarships, fellowships, and loans.
 We can guide you through the financial aid process by providing financial counseling in the following areas: assistance in developing budgets, tips on managing living/educational expenses, information regarding loan repayment, and other student-related financial matters.

-Financial Aid Office staff are not tax professionals.
-We encourage students to consult a professional tax advisor for tax-related questions or visit the IRS website.
+No, Financial Aid Office staff are not tax professionals.
+For tax-related questions, we recommend consulting a qualified tax advisor or visiting the IRS website.

-Are there opportunities to earn an income while I am enrolled?
+Are there opportunities to earn income while enrolled at Tuck?

-There are some paid opportunities in the second year such as research assistant, teaching assistant, fellows, and ambassadors.
-Students will learn more about these opportunities during their first year.
+Yes.
+Tuck offers several paid opportunities for second-year students, including positions as research assistants, teaching assistants, fellows, and ambassadors.
+Students receive more information about these roles during their first year.

 ^ top